Last updated on August 30th, 2023 at 11:19 am

-Moving to a new country is sure to be one of the landmark moments in anybody’s life.
-It comes with a to-do list as long as your arm – from applying for a visa and arranging accommodation, to the process of actually settling into your new place of work or study.
+Moving to a new country can be a landmark moment in anyone’s life.
+It often comes with a lengthy to-do list–from applying for a visa and arranging accommodation, to the process of actually settling into your new place of work or study.

-Amid all the activity, it’s worth taking a moment to consider how you can make sure you get off to a great financial start in Spain.
+Amid all the activity, consider how you can get off to a great financial start in Spain.
 This is where our guide comes in.
-We’ll run through some key points every newcomer to Spain should consider, from the tax system in the country to how best to send money abroad.
+We’ll run through some key points to consider as a newcomer to Spain, from the tax system in the country to how best to send money abroad via Remitly.

 - Photo ID, such as your passport